-Tennis elbow, medical known as lateral epicondylitis, is a rather common condition that affects the tendons in the bony prominence on the outside of the elbow, known as the lateral epicondyle.
-The tendons allow the wrist and fingers to extend.
-The most common tendon that is involved is the tendon to the extensor carpi radialis brevis (ECRB).
-Overuse of this area causes damage to the tendon and results in pain with wrist movement.
+Tennis elbow, also known as lateral epicondylitis, is a rather common condition that affects the tendons in the bony prominence on the outside of the elbow, known as the lateral epicondyle.
+Tendons attach muscle to bone.
+The tendon most commonly involved in tennis elbow attaches to a muscle called the extensor carpi radialis brevis (ECRB).

 When overused, the tendon can degenerate and cause pain in the area.
 It is particularly painful in patients who must do repeated wrist extension activities.